-Schedule Hazardous Waste Pickup by calling us at 916-461-6730, or by emailing the following information to firstname.lastname@example.org (Please indicate "Hazardous Waste Pickup" in the subject line).
+Schedule a residential Hazardous Waste Pickup by calling us at 916-461-6730, or by emailing the following information to firstname.lastname@example.org (Please indicate "Hazardous Waste Pickup" in the subject line).

 List of Items: